Skip to Content

 Do Deer Eat Geraniums?
 How To Protect Your Plants From Deer

-If you are considering planting geraniums but are unsure about their ability to deter deer, rest assured that we have all the information you need.
+If you are considering planting geraniums and are unsure of their ability to repel deer, do not fret – we have all the essential information for you.

 Do deer eat geraniums?
 Thankfully, geraniums are not a preferred food source of deer.
 That means your flower beds are likely safe from these hooved pests most of the time.
 However, during drought or food shortages, geraniums are seen as fair game by deer and other pests that wouldn’t normally eat them.